-Model United Nations, also known as MUN, is an educational
+Model United Nations (MUN) is an educational

-stimulation and/or academic competition in which students learn about
+simulation in which students learn about

-abilities such as public speaking, debating, writing skills, critical
+public speaking, debating, writing, critical

-thinking, teamwork and leadership abilities.
+thinking, teamwork and leadership skills.

 The MUN phenomenon started in the United States where simulations